harix786/movieo/README.md

 - Track movies by adding them to your Watch List, Seen List or Black List
 - Watch movie trailers
 - Already tracking movies someplace else?
 Just transfer them with our import tool and you'll be all set
+- Multiple sources available for almost every movie, so you're not tied down to just the one
 - Download movies directly to your computer
 - Can't find the movie you're after?
 Request it and we'll put it up in no time
 - Movies and sources updated everyday by our amazing team of researchers